-Figure 37 illustrates group manipulation command distribution initiated by a command center via a multicast channel.
-The MIH User of the command center generates an MIH_Net_Group_Manipulate.request, described in 7.4.32, and then it passes the request to the MIHF of the command center.
+Figure 37 illustrates group manipulation command distribution initiated by a PoS with group manager via a multicast transport.
+The MIH User of the PoS with group manager generates an MIH_Net_Group_Manipulate.request, described in 7.4.32, and then it passes the request to the MIHF of the group manager.
 Upon receiving the request, the MIHF generates MIH_Net_Group_Manipulate indication (Note that the decision on sending an indication message or a request message depends on the ResponseFlag parameter of the MIH_Net_Group_Manipulate.request primitive), described in 8.6.1.23, and sends it to the recipients via multicast mechanisms.
-When an recipient receives the MIH_Net_Group_Manipulate indication message, the MIHF of the recipient processes the message.
+When a recipient receives the MIH_Net_Group_Manipulate indication message, the MIHF of the recipient processes the message.
 After processing the message, the MIHF sends MIH_Group_Manipulate.indication to the MIH User of the recipient.

-In Figure 37, Change “Command Center PoS“ to “PoS with Command Center”
+In Figure 37, Change “Command Center PoS“ to “PoS with Group Manager”

 Change section title of 9.5.3.1 to:

-9.5.3.1 Procedures for group manipulation command sender (GMCS)
+9.5.3.1 Sending procedures for group manipulation commands

 Change section title of 9.5.3.1.1 to:

-9.5.3.1.1 MIH user of a GMCS
+9.5.3.1.1 MIH user of a PoS with Group Manager

 Change section title of 9.5.3.1.2 to:

-9.5.3.1.2 MIHF of a GMCS
+9.5.3.1.2 MIHF of a PoS with Group Manager

 Change title of 9.5.3.2 to:

-9.5.3.2 Procedures for group manipulation command recipients (GMCR)
+9.5.3.2 Receiving procedures for group manipulation commands

 In 9.5.3.1 and 9.5.3.2, replace “command center” with “PoS with group manager”